-4.3 Increasing the number of qualified engineers and designers are willing to introduce the courses; but, it will take time to create a full-fledged academic curriculum.
+There is a need to increase the number of qualified designers and engineers for PCC in India.
+Various institutions can offer courses on 'Precast Concrete Design and Construction' in undergraduate and graduate levels.
+Some institutions are willing to introduce the courses; but, it will take time to create a full-fledged academic curriculum.
 It is possible to provide a structured course with an industrial tie-up.
-Another option is to offer short courses or workshops on PCC, which can be attended by the practicing engineers/designers/architects.
+Another option is to offer short courses or workshops on PCC, which can be attended by the practicing engineers/ designers/architects.
 Also, providing scholarships for these courses, which would help students to go an extra mile in this field.
 Architects should be trained to use PCC and use ingenuity to introduce variety in design even with standard and modular elements.